danielbodnar/awesome-stars/BY-LANG.md

 ## Pascal

+- [transmission-remote-gui/transgui](https://github.com/transmission-remote-gui/transgui) - 🧲 A feature rich cross platform Transmission BitTorrent client.
+Faster and has more functionality than the built-in web GUI.
 - [0xsp-SRD/mortar](https://github.com/0xsp-SRD/mortar) - evasion technique to defeat and divert detection and prevention of security products (AV/EDR/XDR)

 ## Perl